Go, Rust & Java Code Editor: Edit Systems Languages in the Browser

 }Java

-- Strong typing and OOP
+- Strong typing & OOP — classes, interfaces, inheritance

 Java Example